My-Finance-Report/yearly_report/README.md

 big milestones before launch:

 -> Stripe
   --> account exists but not implemented
 -> Plaid
-   -> done, but needs to be tested
+  --> done, but needs to be tested
-   -> seems to be a bug on the sync frequency
+  --> seems to be a bug on the sync frequency
 -> Email

+-> worker needs to be on own server

 -> update cert on the domain
--> null state on the accounts page

 -> ability to toggle visibility of a filter group